LIFESCI 4P03 Science in a Post-Truth World

-This is a second-year course that focuses on inquiry-based learning and provides an overview of techniques, analytical strategies, data analyses, and other methods relevant to research at the intersection of humanities/social sciences and the sciences.
+This is a second-year course that focuses on inquiry-based learning and provides an overview of techniques, analytical strategies, data analyses, and other methods relevant to research at the intersection of the humanities/social sciences and the sciences.
 A specific issue is chosen annually and examined through different disciplinary approaches.
 The topic for 2015 is science communication.
 The evolution of science communication as an interdisciplinary field of inquiry is examined, addressing key issues, concepts, methodologies, research agendas, and paradigms in communicating science and technology.
 Topics include scientific literacy, public perceptions and attitudes, science-related decision making, science journalism, media framing, advocacy and advertising, rhetoric and representation, audience analysis and adaptation, public engagement with science, research methods in communication studies, and future directions in science communication education.
 The format is a weekly 3-hour meeting.

 COMM 3330U Scientific and Technical Writing

 University of Ontario Institute of Technology (UOIT), Winter 2011